 Applying for Funding

-All applications must be completed and submitted online via the Grants eManagement System (GeMS) at https://affiliategrants.komen.org.
-GeMS is a complete online grant management system that will allow grant applicants to complete their applications and grantees to submit their progress and final reports online.
+All applications must be completed and submitted online via the new Komen Grants Portal at komen.smartsimple.com.
+The Komen Grants Portal is a complete online grant management system that will allow grant applicants to complete their applications and grantees to submit their progress and final reports online.

-Applications for the 2019-2020 grant cycle are due by 2:00 PM CST on Wednesday, January 9, 2019.
+Completed applications for the 2020 grant cycle are due by 11:59 PM CST on Wednesday, December 11, 2019.
 We encourage those interested in applying to start early and leave plenty of time to complete the process.
-Please note that all applications must be initiated in GeMS by 2:00 PM on Wednesday, November 28, 2018.
-Final funding announcements will be made at the end of March 2019.
+Final funding announcements will be made at the end of March 2020.

 Resources for those Applying for a Susan G. Komen Minnesota Grant

-- 2015 Susan G. Komen Minnesota Community Profile's Mission Action Plan Download Now
+- 2015 Susan G. Komen Minnesota Community Profile Download Now